georust/rinex/sp3/README.md

 ## Main dependencies

-This library relies on `Nyx-space::Hifitime` at all times.
+This library relies on `Nyx-Space/Hifitime` at all times.

-The `anise` feature is the heaviest library option.
+The `Nyx-Space/ANISE` feature is the heaviest library option.

 ## Satellite attitude interpolation